Second-order arithmetic: Induction and comprehension schema

 which is inconsistent.
 This convention is assumed in the remainder of this article.

 The full system

 The formal theory of second-order arithmetic (in the language of second-order arithmetic) consists of the basic axioms, the comprehension axiom for every formula φ (arithmetic or otherwise), and the second-order induction axiom.
 This theory is sometimes called full second-order arithmetic to distinguish it from its subsystems, defined below.
-Because full second-order semantics imply that every possible set exists, the comprehension axioms may be taken to be part of the deductive system when full second-order semantics is employed (Shapiro 1991, p.
-66).
+Because full second-order semantics imply that every possible set exists, the comprehension axioms may be taken to be part of the deductive system when full second-order semantics is employed.

 Models

 This section describes second-order arithmetic with first-order semantics.
 Thus a model $\mathcal{M}$ of the language of second-order arithmetic consists of a set M (which forms the range of individual variables) together with a constant 0 (an element of M), a function S from M to M, two binary operations + and · on M, a binary relation < on M, and a collection D of subsets of M, which is the range of the set variables.
 Omitting D produces a model of the language of first-order arithmetic.

 When D is the full powerset of M, the model $\mathcal{M}$ is called a full model.
 The use of full second-order semantics is equivalent to limiting the models of second-order arithmetic to the full models.
 In fact, the axioms of second-order arithmetic have only one full model.
 This follows from the fact that the Peano axioms with the second-order induction axiom have only one model under second-order semantics.